-- (1) It is within his regularly scheduled administrative workweek, including regular overtime work; or - (2) The travel - - (i) Involves the performance of actual work while traveling: - (ii) Is incident to travel that involves the performance of work while traveling; - (iii) Is carried out under such arduous and unusual conditions that the travel is inseparable from work; or - (iv) Results from an event, which could not be scheduled or controlled administratively, including, travel by an employee to such an event and the return of the employee to his or her official-duty station.
+- (1) It is within his regularly scheduled administrative workweek, including regular overtime work; or - (2) The travel - - (i) Involves the performance of actual work while traveling; - (ii) Is incident to travel that involves the performance of work while traveling; - (iii) Is carried out under such arduous and unusual conditions that the travel is inseparable from work; or - (iv) Results from an event, which could not be scheduled or controlled administratively, including, travel by an employee to such an event and the return of the employee to his or her official-duty station.

 5 CFR 550.112(g)(2)(iv) applies to the claimant's situation.
-The Federal agency did not administratively control the scheduling of traveling time for trips in question to Germany, England, and Japan during the claim period.
-When the claimant was required to travel during the weekend to report to work on Monday morning in Germany, England, and Japan, the work was ordered and approved by the supervisor.
-Therefore, the travel was compensable at the overtime rates prescribed in 5 U.S.C. § 5542(b)(2)(B).
+The Federal agency did not administratively control the scheduling of traveling time for trips in question to El Segundo, California; Canoga Park, California; and Scottsdale, Arizona during the claim period.
+This work was ordered and approved by the supervisor.
+Therefore, the times spent traveling to the aforementioned areas are compensable at the overtime rates prescribed in 5 U.S.C. § 5542(b)(2)(B).